- What Is Soil, Anyway?

 If you are spending more money on soil than you are on seeds and water, this guide is for you.

 Disclaimer: This post may contain affiliate links.
-See my privacy policy for more information.
+Refer to the privacy policy for more information.

 If you want to grow some tomatoes without them costing you more than grocery store tomatoes (iykyk), this is the guide for you.

-What is Soil, Anyway?
+What Is Soil, Anyway?

 Let's jump into some of the basics here to set the stage for the concepts that I'll cover later.